The Ultimate Housekeeping 101 Guide

 Different types of housekeeper

-Many businesses rely on housekeepers to oversee cleaning staff and ensure that all tasks are performed to the highest standards.
-If you run a bed and breakfast, boutique hotel, or have several vacation rental properties to manage, a housekeeper can help ensure your guests always have a five-star experience by centralizing the cleaning and maintenance responsibilities, without adding more work to your schedule.
+Many businesses rely on housekeepers to oversee cleaning staff and keep standards high.
+If you run a bed and breakfast, boutique hotel, or several vacation rental properties, a housekeeper can help ensure guests always have a five-star experience by centralizing cleaning and maintenance.
+(For businesses, Pro Housekeepers also offers dedicated commercial cleaning services.)

-Hospital housekeeping jobs involve ensuring that all areas of the hospital are kept clean and sanitized.
-This is especially important in a hospital setting because of the risk of transmissible illnesses and contamination.
-The housekeeper will typically oversee a full roster of cleaning staff and ensure that every room is routinely cleaned to the highest standards.
-Hospital housekeepers should have general knowledge of how to mitigate germ and disease transmission, and be trained in cleaning to a high sanitation standard.
+Hospital housekeeping involves keeping all areas clean and sanitized — especially important given the risk of transmissible illness and contamination.
+The housekeeper typically oversees a roster of cleaning staff and ensures every room is routinely cleaned to the highest standard.
+Hospital housekeepers should understand how to mitigate germ and disease transmission and be trained to a high sanitation standard.

-Hotel housekeeping involves overseeing cleaning staff to provide daily turndown services for occupied rooms, and deep cleaning rooms between guests.
-Depending on the size of the hotel, a housekeeper may work alone, with a small team, or oversee a large cleaning staff.
-They will work with the front desk to stay informed of room occupancy, and specific guest requests.
-A hotel housekeeper will also be responsible for ensuring the cleanliness of all areas of the hotel, and may also supervise outdoor maintenance crews.
+Hotel housekeeping involves overseeing cleaning staff to provide daily turndown service for occupied rooms and deep cleaning between guests.
+Depending on the hotel’s size, a housekeeper may work alone, with a small team, or oversee a large staff.
+They coordinate with the front desk on room occupancy and guest requests, ensure the cleanliness of all areas, and may supervise outdoor maintenance crews.

-For homes where a full-time housekeeper is unnecessary, a light housekeeper may be the ideal solution.
-They take charge of day to day cleaning and tidying, water plants, make beds, and help with organizing belongings to avoid clutter building up.
+Where a full-time housekeeper isn’t necessary, a light housekeeper may be ideal.
+They handle day-to-day cleaning and tidying, water plants, make beds, and help organize belongings to keep clutter from building up.

-An executive housekeeper usually heads up a large department of cleaning staff.
-As such, executive housekeepers are usually found working in large hotels, hospitals, and other facilities, and undertake a managerial, rather than hands-on, role.
-Executive housekeeper duties include managing staff and cleaning schedules, work inspections, and associated administration and human resources tasks.
+An executive housekeeper usually heads a large department of cleaning staff, typically in large hotels, hospitals, and other facilities, in a managerial rather than hands-on role.
+Duties include managing staff and schedules, inspecting work, and handling associated administration and HR tasks.

-Private residences may decide to hire a live-in housekeeper if they require work outside of regular hours, such as getting children ready for school, or preparing for and cleaning after regular dinner parties or other evening entertainment.
-A live-in housekeeper will typically work closely with the household to keep the home running on schedule and ensure everything is always clean and orderly.
+Some private residences hire a live-in housekeeper when they need work outside regular hours — getting children ready for school, or preparing for and cleaning up after dinner parties and evening entertainment.
+A live-in housekeeper works closely with the household to keep the home running on schedule and always clean and orderly.

 Pros and cons of hiring a housekeeper